hounaar/Parsai/README.md

 # Parsai - GPT-4 Powered Assistant

-Parsai combines a powerful VS Code extension and a Telegram bot to provide versatile coding assistance using OpenAI's GPT-4.
+Parsai combines a Chrome extension and a Telegram bot to provide versatile coding assistance using OpenAI's GPT-4.

 ## Distributions